apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Putin critic Alexei Navalny dies in Arctic Circle jail**
+**Inside McConnell and Schumer's remarkable new partnership**

-You can read more about it [here](https://www.bbc.com/news/world-europe-68315943).
+You can read more about it [here](https://www.politico.com/news/2024/02/16/mcconnell-schumer-ukraine-aid-partnership-00141757).

 ## Requirements
 - Python 3.8